toptal/picasso/README.md

 ## Running storybook

-In order to run storybook you need to execute `yarn storybook` which will spin up storybook server on http://localhost:9001
+In order to run storybook you need to execute `yarn start` which will spin up storybook server on http://localhost:9001

 ### Running visual tests